Locations:

 What causes periodontitis?

 The main cause of periodontitis is poor oral hygiene.
-Bacteria cling to plaque and tartar on your teeth surfaces.
+Bacteria create plaque and tartar that cling to your teeth surfaces.
 If you don’t clean your teeth as well or as often as you should, bacteria travel down beneath your gum line, where your toothbrush and floss can’t reach.
-These harmful bacteria erode the tissues that support your teeth, leading to infection, bone loss and tooth loss.
+These harmful bacteria wear away the tissues that support your teeth, leading to infection, bone loss and tooth loss.

 Advertisement

-Other factors can increase your risk of developing periodontitis, including:
+The following risk factors can increase your chances of developing periodontitis:

 Diagnosis and Tests